geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 I don't know.
 Apple's going downhill.
 It's not just their driver.
-It's their whatever thing they use for .
+It's their whatever thing they use for.
 Oh, oh, I mean, yeah, that thing's crappy, too.
 They're like virtualized thing.
 But yeah, OK, cool.